corda/corda/docs/source/tutorial-contract.rst

 a small object that has a (copy of) a state object, and also the (txhash, index) that indicates the location of this state on the ledger.

+We add the existing paper state as an input, the same paper state with the owner field adjusted as an output, and finally a move command that has the old owner's public key: this is what forces the current owner's signature to be present on the transaction, and is what's checked by the contract.

 Finally, we can do redemption.

 .. container:: codeset